Chernobyl, Remembering Brave Firefighters and Forgotten Heroes

-Chernobyl disaster was the most important catastrophic nuclear accident ever occurred.
-It happens on 26 April 1986 at the Chernobyl Nuclear Power Plant in the city of Pripyat, Ukraine.
+Chernobyl disaster was the most catastrophic nuclear disaster ever occurred.
+It happened on 26 April 1986 at the Chernobyl Nuclear Power Plant near the city of Pripyat, Ukraine.
 The explosion and the consequenced blaze, have released large quantities of radioactive particles into the atmosphere, that spread over the western USSR and Europe.

-The battle to contain the contamination and avert a greater catastrophe ultimately involved over 500,000 workers and cost an estimated 18 billion rubles.
+The battle to contain the contamination and avert a greater disaster ultimately involved over 500,000 workers and cost an estimated 18 billion rubles.
 During the accident itself, 31 people died, and long-term effects such as cancers are still being investigated.

 But Russian “liquidators” of Chernobyl did not receive a grateful tribute for their heroism.

 97% of liquidators are men, 3% are women.
-Out of approximately 700,000 liquidators only 284,000 have records in USSR National Register, have official records of radiation dose that they received.
-Most of liquidators came from Ukraine and Russia.
-About 50% of liquidators (48%) entered Chernobyl zone in 1986.
-At this time majority of liquidators are between 50 and 60 years old.
+Out of approximately 700,000 liquidators, only 284,000 have records in USSR National Register, have official records of radiation dose that they received.
+Most of the liquidators came from Ukraine and Russia.
+About 50% of liquidators (48%) entered the Chernobyl zone in 1986.
+At this time the majority of liquidators are between 50 and 60 years old.

 Of all the people who died when trying to save the world from what might have become its perhaps largest disaster ever, the memory of firefighters’ captain Pravik, or rather the impression of someone I never met, stays with me.